jenkinsci/plugin-installation-manager-tool/README.md

   ...
 ```

 As with the plugins.txt file, version and URL are optional.
-If if no version is provided, the latest version is used by default.
+If no version is provided, the latest version is used by default.
 If a groupId is provided, the tool will try to download the plugin from the Jenkins incrementals repository.

 #### Updating plugins